How Can You Lose Your Salvation?

 If a person observes all of God’s statutes and practices righteousness, he shall surely live, he shall not die.
 (Ezekiel 18:21) When a person turns away from all his transgressions that he has committed, he shall surely live, he shall not die.
 (Ezekiel 18:28) If a man walks by the statutes that ensure life without committing iniquity, he shall surely live, he shall not die.
 He has practiced righteousness he shall surely live.
 (Ezekiel 33:15-16) Moses writes that the man who practices the righteousness that is based on law shall live by that righteousness.
 (Romans 10:5) Whoever does the will of God will live forever.
 (1 John 2:17)

-Can you lose your salvation according to the bible?
+Now we know that according to the bible you cannot lose your salvation from past sin?
+However, the same is not true about eternal life.
 The Spirit explicitly says that in the last times some will fall away from the way of God.
 They will instead obey spirits that tell lies.
 They will follow the teachings of demons.
 (1 Timothy 4:1) During that time, many believers will fall away.
 (Matthew 24:10) They will not allow the way of God deep into their souls.
 They keep it for only a short period.
 When persecution or trouble comes because of the teaching they accepted, they give up.
 (Mark 4:17)

 When people leave the way of Christ, can you make them change their lives again?
 People who once learned the truth received God’s gift and shared in the Holy Spirit.
 They hear God’s good message and see the great power of his new world.
 Once they leave it all behind, it is not possible to make them change again.
 That is because those who leave Christ are nailing him to the cross again, shaming him before everyone.
 (Hebrews 6:4-6)

 The popular man-made doctrines of once saved always saved, eternal salvation and eternal security erroneously refer to eternal life.
 Remember, it is the person who endures to the end that is saved (inherits eternal salvation).
 Now you certainly cannot lose what you have not inherited.
-Can you lose your salvation according to the bible?
-The biblical answer is yes.
+Can you lose your salvation from past sin according to the bible?
+The biblical answer is no.